 Government antipoverty policies also play an important role in the incidence of child poverty in the United States.
 Antipoverty programs can range from cash transfers and refundable tax credits, which are intended to directly supplement a family’s income, to in-kind transfers, which typically provide direct services or vouchers that families can use to meet specific needs – such as nutrition, housing, healthcare, or childcare needs.
 Both types of programs not only provide stability in a family’s access to basic needs during economic downturns and periods of economic hardship, but also support longer-term economic mobility by freeing up family resources that can be used to support parents’ labor market participation and access to higher-wage jobs, including childcare, transportation, and educational and skills investments.

-Below, we provide a brief summary of the main government programs aimed at reducing child poverty in the U.S., as well as how each of these programs have changed over time.
+Below, we provide a brief summary of the main government programs aimed at reducing child poverty in the U.S., as well as how each of these programs has changed over time.

 Cash welfare

-Aid to Families with Dependent Children (AFDC)/Temporary Assistance for Needy Families (TANF) are cash assistance programs, implemented at the state level using a combination of federal and state funds, that provides modest cash assistance to families with children who have incomes well below the poverty threshold.
+Aid to Families with Dependent Children (AFDC)/Temporary Assistance for Needy Families (TANF) are cash assistance programs, implemented at the state level using a combination of federal and state funds, that provide modest cash assistance to families with children who have incomes well below the poverty threshold.
 AFDC was established by the Social Security Act of 1935 and was designed to help support children in families in which a parent was absent from the home, deceased, or unable to work.
-Benefit levels were set by individual states, with the maximum benefit going to families with no income and benefits decreasing thereafter as earning increased.
+Benefit levels were set by individual states, with the maximum benefit going to families with no income and benefits decreasing as earning increased.

 However, concerns about work disincentives led to welfare reform and, in 1996, with the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA), AFDC was replaced by TANF, which imposed work requirements and a lifetime maximum of five years of benefits.
 In addition, states were granted flexibility to spend the federal funds on programs other than direct cash assistance (e.g., work, education, and training activities, childcare subsidy programs, child welfare services).
 PRWORA also largely restricted immigrant access to TANF to those who have been in the U.S. for at least five years.
-Federal spending has declined dramatically in the post-welfare-reform years, from approximately 27.5 billion real 2020 dollars in 1996 to 8.5 billion real 2020 dollars in 2016 (see Figure X above); in addition, in smaller shares of federal funds have gone toward direct cash assistance.
+Federal spending declined dramatically in the post-welfare-reform years, from approximately 27.5 billion real 2020 dollars in 1996 to 8.5 billion real 2020 dollars in 2016 (see Figure X above); in addition, smaller shares of federal funds have gone toward direct cash assistance.

-Refundable tax credits
+Federal refundable tax credits

 Refundable tax credits include the Earned Income Tax Credit (EITC) and the refundable portion of the Child Tax Credit (CTC).
 Eligible families who file taxes and claim these refundable credits receive cash back from the government if the credit amount is larger than taxes owed.